Skip to content

 • Phase 1b: Reach full feature parity by providing the functionality implemented within plugins shipped with Material for MkDocs and popular third-party plugins from the ecosystem.
 At this stage, users will be able to build MkDocs projects transparently with Zensical.

-• Phase 2: Develop the module system and use it to create modules inspired by discussions in Zensical Spark.
+• Phase 2: Finish the module system and use it to create modules guided by discussions in Zensical Spark.
 By providing Zensical's functionality as a set of built-in modules, we deliver a strong developer experience and lay the foundation for a thriving third-party ecosystem.

 • Phase 3: Introduce the component system and CommonMark support.
 With a Rust-based CommonMark parser replacing Python Markdown, we gain both modularity and performance.
 The component system also enables easier and more flexible templating.

-Those phases will not necessarily be completed sequentially, but might overlap, especially phase 1b and phase 2.
+Those phases will not necessarily be completed sequentially, but will overlap, especially phase 1b and phase 2.
 Over time, we will introduce more and more features from our roadmap.

 Additionally, we will provide tools for transitioning projects one step at a time as well as support through Zensical Spark.
 For example, when we introduce support for components, we will provide a tool that converts the existing syntax provided by Markdown extensions to components.